 These activities are designed for pair and group work.
 They follow the introduction of new structures and vocabulary, and provide important practice in listening and speaking.

 The students can complete these activities individually, writing their answers in their exercise books.
-The answers are provided in this guide.
+The answers are provided in this guide (in the lesson notes).

 MY WORD BANK